procrastinate-org/procrastinate/docs/howto/testing.rst

 --------------------------------------

-Procrastinate defines an `InMemoryConnector` that will speed up your tests, remove dependency to PostgreSQL and allows you to have tasks run in a controlled way.
+Procrastinate defines an `InMemoryConnector` that will speed up your tests, remove dependency to PostgreSQL and allow you to have tasks run in a controlled way.

 To use it, you can do::